 - How is it delivered?
-Online Tutor led teaching & learning with flexible part-time study from your own home.
+Online Lecturer led teaching & learning with flexible study from your own home.

 - How long is the Degree?
-Complete Degree within 2 Years.
+Complete BA Degree within 16 months.
 2 semesters per academic year.
-Next Semester Commencing Sept.
-2021.

-- Credits Available: You will be awarded a total of 180 ECTS credits upon the successful completion of the course.
+- Credits Awarded: You will be awarded a total of 180 ECTS credits upon the successful completion of the course.

 - This new Degree has been designed in accordance with the Professional Award Standards for Early Learning & Care set out by the Department of Education.

-- There are also Easy Payment options available (see Fees section).
+- There are also yearly Easy Payment options available (see Fees section below).